CalebSamraj14/VLSI-LAB-EXP-3/README.md

 **AIM:**

-To simulate and synthesis multiplier using Xilinx ISE.
+To simulate and synthesis multiplier using vivado 2023.3.

 **APPARATUS REQUIRED:**